-The aim is to ensure that our international business can continue to offer the choice of Isle of Man and Ireland jurisdictions to advisers and clients, and to be able to service our customers as we do now.
-One aspect we expect will change relates to the Financial Services Compensation Scheme (FSCS).
-The FSCS currently provides protection for UK-resident policyholders of EU-authorised life assurance companies such as CLIAI and will continue to do so until the end of the transition period should the company become unable to meet its financial commitments.
+We have ensured that our wealth business can continue to offer the choice of Isle of Man and Ireland jurisdictions to advisers and clients, and are able to continue service our customers.
+One aspect we expected to change related to the Financial Services Compensation Scheme (FSCS).
+The FSCS provided protection for UK-resident policyholders of EU-authorised life assurance companies such as CLIAI.
+This is no longer the case and the position has been communicated to all stakeholders.